venuc13/Practical-HW1/README.md

 # Print the transaction ID of the first transaction of the group
 print("Send transaction with txID: {}".format(txid))

+Remember to update [form.md](form.md) with the transaction ID of the first transaction of the atomic transfer.
 ```

 ### Going Further (helpful info for HW 2)